Intel Gaudi PyTorch Python API (habana_frameworks.torch)

 distributed/hccl

-• from habana_frameworks.torch.distributed.hccl import initialize_distributed_hpu - API imports
+• from habana_frameworks.torch.distributed.hccl import initialize_distributed_hpu - API imports.

 • initialize_distributed_hpu() - Helper function used to return world_size, rank and local_rank if the processes are launched using either MPI or with torchrun related APIs.